Here’s how to build a pivot table in Excel:

 You should never compare fundamentally different types of values on the same chart axis, so let’s create a secondary axis for the ranking values.

 First, you need to select and format the rankings data series.
 You could use your right mouse button on the chart and select “format data series”, but that’s fiddly and unnecessary.

 Instead, select your chart and navigate to the “Format” pane.

 You’re looking for the “Current Selection” drop down on the far left-hand side of the screen.
 Select the drop-down and click your rankings data series, now, select “Format Selection”.

 We’re going to place the data on a secondary axis, and change the chart type to a line chart.
 Finally, we’ll remove the lines in the rankings chart to leave only the markers.

 Dealing with the secondary axis and changing chart type

-Finally, check “values in reverse order” and you’re almost done.
+Finally, scrolling down these options will reveal a checkbox: select “values in reverse order” and you’re almost done.

 And there you have it.
 How to make a pivot chart and table in Excel.
 Have fun making your own!